Sole Proprietorship California: Everything You Need to Know

 There is no charge to get an EIN, and you can register for it online, using the IRS website.
 Depending on the number of employees you have and the volume of your business, it's possible that you might be required to make tax payments to the IRS every quarter.
 You may even be subject to some type of special tax reporting.

-If your sole proprietorship in California will be paying a minimum of $100 t employees in any quarter, then you will have to register for a California employer account number online at the California Employment Development Department (EDD) website.
+If your sole proprietorship in California will be paying a minimum of $100 to employees in any quarter, then you will have to register for a California employer account number online at the California Employment Development Department (EDD) website.
 Anyone hiring employees in California is required to inform both the State of California and the IRS.

 You will find a great deal of useful information on the Hiring Employees page of the IRS website.
 It gives you details about all the steps you must take, such as withholding allowances certificates and verifying eligibility of your employees to work in the United States.
 You are required to report all new employees to the new hire registry within 20 days of the first day they come to work for you.
+You must inform both the State of California and the IRS when you hire a new employee for your business.

 Sole proprietors in California who do not have any employees do not need an EIN because they can simply continue to file taxes using their Social Security number.
 However, you may want to get an EIN even if you aren't required to.
 Not only can it help to prevent identity theft, but many banks require a business to have an EIN in order to open a checking account for your business.